tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 These IRs represent exactly the same information, and use a similar information density.
-The 'traditional' form introduces an extra level of abstraction (schedules and domains) that make it easy to transform statements at the expense of making it difficult to reason about how those statements will come out after code generation.
+The 'traditional' form introduces an extra level of abstraction (schedules and domains) that make it easy to transform instructions at the expense of making it difficult to reason about how those instructions will come out after code generation.
 With the simplified form, transformations have to do parts of code generation inline with their transformation: instead of simply changing a schedule to **(i+j, j)** to get skewing, you'd have to generate this code explicitly (potentially implemented by making polyhedral codegen a library that transformations call into):

 ```mlir
 mlfunc @skewed_domain_example(... %N) {